Sanofi-Public/PMCB-scGFT/README.md

 #### Get demo files

-We provided the dataset PRJEB44878 (Wohnhaas 2021), which comprises 34,200 processed cells derived from primary small airway epithelial cells from both healthy individuals and patients with chronic obstructive pulmonary disease.
+We provided the dataset PRJEB44878 (Wohnhaas 2021), which comprises 34,200 processed cells derived from primary small airway epithelial cells from healthy individuals and patients with chronic obstructive pulmonary disease.
 To download this dataset please run:

 ```{r}